This post is all about the most epic 3 day New Orleans itinerary.

 Jemaa el-Fnaa Square

-Where to stay in Marrakesh – Airbnb Riad’s
+Where to stay in Marrakesh

 the lobby of my Riad in Marrakesh.

-Contact your Riad before your arrival, and ask if they can arrange pick up from the airport.
+Contact your Riad before your arrival, and ask if they can arrange to pick up from the airport.

 This is probably the best value in terms of convenience.
-Most Riad’s will offer this service to you before arrival.
+Most Riads will offer this service to you before arrival.
 It is up to you to communicate with them in terms of time and airline tickets (they track the arrival).
-In my opinion, it was totally worth paying $25 in advance to have a taxi waiting for us.
-We knew we weren’t getting scammed and that the driver knew exactly where our Riad was.

 After you get settled, take time to explore Marrakesh!